What is Counselling?

 Therapists draw from a variety of models or theories, depending on client goals.
 For example, a therapist may use an Internal Family Systems approach or EMDR to help someone who has been traumatized.
 Or for someone who is anxious or depressed, a therapist may use cognitive behavioural therapy to help challenge underlying assumptions and beliefs that are resulting in distress.
 Regardless of the chosen therapeutic model or treatment plan, all of our therapists are trauma-informed and work from a frame of non-judgement and acceptance.

-Various Modes of Counselling Services
+Different Types and Modes of Counselling Services

 Today, counselling is available in many forms.
 Increased accessibility means individuals can choose methods of counselling that feel most suitable and comfortable to their situation.
 The most common form of therapy is in-person counselling which we provide from our offices in Cloverdale, however we also offer online and telephone therapy for those in remote places or who have difficulty getting to the office.
 These sessions can be for individual, family therapy, or couples counselling.
 There are also group counselling options available.